openstack-archive/tripleo-docs/doc/source/install/containers_deployment/tips_tricks.rst

 as it contains most of the final startup configurations for the running containers.

+``shell``, ``user`` and ``interactive`` are available as shortcuts that modify the configuration to easily allow you to run an interactive session in a given container.

 To make sure you get the right container you can use the ``paunch list`` command to see what containers are running and which config id they are using.
 This config id corresponds to which file you will find the container configuration in.

+Note that if you wish to replace a currently running container you will want to ``docker rm`` the running container before starting a new one.

 Here is an example of using ``paunch debug`` to start a root shell inside the heat api container: